Building your first Bot Powered Adaptive Card Extension with .NET

 • Single Tenant: if your Bot app doesn't need to access resources outside of its home tenant, but your Bot app isn't hosted on an Azure resource that supports Managed Identities.

-Choose "Multi Tenant" in order to follow the steps of this tutorial.
+Choose Multi-Tenant to follow the steps of this tutorial.

-You can also choose whether to create a new Microsoft Entra ID app or to reuse an already existing one.
+You can also choose whether to create a new Microsoft Entra ID app or reuse an existing one.

 In the following screenshot, you can see all the available configuration options.